prototypefund/Digital_Bargeld-docs/api-merchant.rst

   needs to understand in order to support Taler payments.
 The names `proposal_url`, `pay_url` and `fulfillment_url` are placeholders for the actual URLs that the merchant frontend uses.

-  Please refer to the `glossary <https://docs.taler.net/glossary.html>`_ for terms like `order`, `proposal`, `contract`, and others.

 .. http:get:: proposal_url

-  Requesting this URL generates a proposal.
-Note that the wallet will get properly triggered by the merchant in order to issue this GET request.
-The merchant will also instruct the wallet whether or not to provide the optional `nonce` parameter.  `Payment protocol <https://docs.taler.net/integration-merchant.html#payprot>`_ explains how the wallet is triggered to fetch the proposal.
+  A request to this URL should generate a proposal.
+When the Taler wallet is triggered by a "402 Payment Required" response, it will issue a GET request to the proposal URL and show the proposal to the user.
+  The "402 Payment Required" trigger instructs the wallet whether or not to provide the optional `nonce` parameter.

   **Request:**

   :query nonce: Any string value.
 This value will be
     included in the proposal, so that when the wallet receives the proposal it can easily check whether it was the genuine receiver of the proposal it got.
-    This value is needed to avoid proposals' replications.
+    This value is needed to avoid having multiple customers pay for the same proposal, which might be bad if the number of goods that can be shipped is limited.

   **Response**

   :status 200 OK: The request was successful.
 The body contains a :ref:`proposal <proposal>`.
   :status 400 Bad Request: Request not understood.
   :status 500 Internal Server Error:
-    In most cases, some error occurred while the backend was generating the proposal.
-For example, it failed to store it into its database.
+    Some error occurred while the backend was generating the proposal.
+For example, it failed to store it in its database.

 .. _pay:
 .. http:post:: pay_url

-  Send the deposit permission to the merchant.
-The client should POST a `DepositPermission`_ object.
-If the payment was processed successfully by the merchant, this URL will set session state that allows the fulfillment URL to show the final product.
+  Used to transmit the deposit permission to the merchant.
+The Taler wallet will use this URL to POST a `DepositPermission`_ object.
+The merchant will then forward the deposit permission to its backend to process the payment.
+  If the payment was successfully processed by the merchant, the frontend will update the session state, executing the business logic and ensuring that the fulfillment URL will show the final purchase status (or deliver the product).

   .. _DepositPermission:
   .. code-block:: tsref

     interface DepositPermission {
-      // a free-form identifier identifying the order that is being payed for
+      // a free-form identifier identifying the order that is being paid for
       order_id: string;

       // Public key of the merchant.
 Used to identify the merchant instance.